LGBTQ rights in the Philippines: Property laws

-Gender-based Sexual Harassment Protections
+Gender-based sexual harassment protections

 Section 11 of the Safe Spaces Act defines specific acts that constitute Gender-Based Sexual Harassment (GBSH) in streets and public spaces.
 These acts include cursing, wolf-whistling, catcalling, leering, and intrusive gazing.
-Other prohibited behaviors are taunting, pursing, unwanted invitations, misogynistic, transphobic, homophobic, and sexist slurs, as well as persistent unwanted comments on one’s appearance or relentless requests for personal information such as name, contact details, social media accounts, or destination.
+Other prohibited behaviors are taunting, pursuing, unwanted invitations, misogynistic, transphobic, homophobic, and sexist slurs, as well as persistent unwanted comments on one’s appearance or relentless requests for personal information such as name, contact details, social media accounts, or destination.
 The use of words, gestures, or actions that ridicule a person based on sex, gender, or sexual orientation, identity, and/or expression—including sexist, homophobic, and transphobic statements and slurs—is also prohibited.
 Additionally, acts such as persistently telling sexual jokes, using sexual names, comments, or demands, and making statements that invade a person’s personal space or threaten their sense of personal safety are considered violations.

 Penalties for these offenses vary depending on the number of violations.
 For a first offense, violators are fined ₱1,000 and required to complete 12 hours of community service, including attendance at a Gender Sensitivity Seminar conducted by the Philippine National Police (PNP) in coordination with the Local Government Unit (LGU) and the Philippine Commission on Women (PCW).
 A second offense is punishable by arresto menor (6 to 10 days) or a fine of ₱3,000.
 For a third offense, violators face arresto menor (11 to 30 days) and a fine of ₱10,000.

-Anti-HIV and AIDS Discrimination
+Anti-HIV and AIDS discrimination

 Republic Act 11166 outlines state policies prohibiting discrimination related to HIV and AIDS, as well as other protected attributes that may intersect with or relate to actual or perceived HIV status, such as sexual orientation, gender identity, and expression, which are often associated with HIV.
 Specifically, it states:

 "Policies and practices that discriminate on the basis of perceived or actual HIV status, sex, gender, sexual orientation, gender identity and expression, age, economic status, disability, and ethnicity hamper the enjoyment of basic human rights and freedoms guaranteed in the Constitution and are deemed inimical to national interest."The Act also defines discrimination as:"Discrimination refers to unfair or unjust treatment that distinguishes, excludes, restricts, or shows preferences based on any ground such as sex, gender, age, sexual orientation, gender identity and expression, economic status, disability, ethnicity, and HIV status, whether actual or perceived, and which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise by all persons similarly situated, of all their rights and freedoms."